nathanleclaire/plexctl/README.md

 ### Get a Completion

-Generate a quick response to any query:
+Generate a quick response to any query with `plexctl get`.
+Output will be streamed back to the terminal smoothly.

 ```bash
 $ plexctl get "Write the most San Francisco sentence ever"